-- A. Preliminary Distribution Under Probate Code § 11620.
 In addition to any other requirements, a petition for preliminary distribution must state the approximate value of the property remaining in the estate after the proposed distribution, an estimate of the total amount of unpaid taxes, unpaid claims and other liabilities, a statement of why final distribution cannot be made and when it will be made.
-An inventory and appraisal which includes the property to be distributed should be on file. - B. Ex Parte Petition for Preliminary Distribution.
-Absent an emergency, preliminary distributions should be set for noticed hearing.
-The Probate Code provides for an ex parte petition for preliminary distribution.
-The urgency justifying such ex parte application must be set forth.
+An inventory and appraisal which includes the property to be distributed must be on file.

-[Rule 5.36 adopted effective 5/1/98; renumbered as Rule 6.36 effective 1/1/22]
+[Rule 5.36 adopted effective 5/1/98; renumbered as Rule 6.36 effective 1/1/22; amended 1/1/25]